jackd/jackd.github.io/_posts/2022-11-30-simple-fast-attention.md

 ## Conclusion

 Research is messy.
-While it's tempting to think those at google are gods who are capable of understanding things much more complicated than ourselves, sometimes it's just a case of a poor understanding/overly complex implementation.
+While it's tempting to think those at google are gods who write things as simply as possible any resulting complexity is inherent to the problem, sometimes simplifications fall through the cracks.
 In this case we've significantly simplified the implementation and drastically improved compilation time without affecting runtime performance.
-These changes are unlikely to change the world, but I feel they're worth doing nonetheless.
+These changes in isolation are unlikely to change the world, but if it makes reasoning about and extending these ideas easier I think they're well worth doing.